Trivia monacha: Habitat

 This species usually lives on rocky shores or under stones below low tide, in other words is sublittoral, but the empty shells of this species are often washed up onto beaches.
 It is usually found together with compound ascidians (Botrylus, Botrylloides and Diplosoma).
 Trivia monacha lacks small denticles on the admedian teeth of the radula.
 Furthermore, the rows of teeth in the two species are different.

-Feeding habits
+Life habits

 This snail feeds on sea squirts and compound ascidians.
+It is one of several Cypraeoides that secrete acid when disturbed.
+It has been suggested that the bright colour of the mantel is intended to warn of this defence.

 Similar species

 Trivia monacha is sometimes confused with Trivia arctica.
 In fact they were considered to be two forms of the same species until 1925, when Alfred James Peile published a paper in the Proceedings of the Malacological Society differentiating the two.
 They can be differentiated by the radula, the shape of the penis and their larval stages.
 In Trivia monacha the penis is filiform and cylindrical, while in Trivia arctica the penis is large and flat.

 It is now known that the larvae of the two species are readily distinguishable.